AdobeDocs/commerce-cloud-service.en/help/user/overview.md

 ![banner](../assets/banner-hex-violet.png)

-The Magento Platform-as-a-Service (PaaS) is a fully-managed hosting platform built on Ethos-Kubernetes and Adobe Cloud Manager that provides a **self-service** approach to managing your Magento Commerce application in a Cloud-native environment.
+The Magento Platform-as-a-Service (PaaS) is a fully managed hosting platform built on Ethos-Kubernetes and Adobe Cloud Manager that provides a **self-service** approach to managing your Magento Commerce application in a Cloud-native environment.
 From the Magento on Adobe Experience Cloud portal, you control the following:

 - Performance monitoring
 - Environment access and controls